absorensen/numbers_go_brrrr/m1_memory_hierarchies/s5_immediate_gpu_computation.md

 whether it is ```read``` or ```read_write```.
 Whether there is a performance impact for one or the other might depend on your system, but the ```wgsl``` compiler is likely to complain if you declare ```var<storage, read_write>``` without actually writing to it.
-That's not just a performance thing, that is also good software engineering.
+That's not just a performance thing, that is also a good software engineering thing.
 Don't give stuff more rights than it needs to.
 That allows the compiler to give you helpful reminders that, at the very least writing to this buffer wasn't your original declared intention.
 We have several instances of ```array<f32>``` which is the raw data from our